 - With a Stakeholder Pension from Aviva, you commit to making either:

 - minimum monthly or yearly payments until your chosen retirement date or

 - To keep the plan until your chosen retirement date.

-- As you're investing for the long term, you won't usually be able to access your pension pot until you're at least aged 55.
+- You're investing for the long term.
+You won't usually be able to access your pension fund until you're at least aged 55.